This Ruggedly Gorgeous Section of Upstate NY Is Somehow Still Overlooked

 As a kid in coastal Massachusetts, scarcely a month went by without my Upstate-native parents whisking us away to a place where the trees got taller and the mountaintops grew higher.
 The Adirondacks have always felt like a second home, but in a state that’s way bigger than most realize, the region remains criminally underexplored, even as throngs of city-dwellers flock to Upstate en masse.

 This expansive, quiet corner of one of the most populous states nurtured my deep respect for true natural beauty from an early age.
-The innate, lifelong connection I feel to this place seems to spread to anyone I bring to visit.
-After all, I learned how to bait a hook and caught my first fish in the waters of Lake George, and made one of my first ski runs on the slopes of Gore Mountain.
+I caught my first fish in the waters of Lake George and made one of my first ski runs on the slopes of Gore Mountain.
 I took my first hike at Pilot Knob and learned to ice skate on the same frozen ponds my grandmother did as a child in Lake Placid.
 Whether it’s summer or winter, the first hit I get of the uniquely fresh air makes me feel like I’ve gone home to a place where I’ve never held an address.

 But the best thing about this part of the state is that what feels like a remote wilderness is actually a relatively short drive from New York City, Philadelphia, and Boston.
 You can access so much of the state’s beauty just by heading up the Northway (what the locals call I-87 above the capital) and choosing where to stop along the way to the Canadian border.
 If you need to feel an abundance of nature but can’t board a flight right now, you can still get your fill just by heading due north from all these cities and letting yourself take it all in.
 Here’s where to start.